 Thinking about how you can reduce your environmental impact this Earth Day?
 These colleges and universities will inspire you to be greener.
 See what academia’s sustainability leaders are doing to increase their environmental-friendliness.

-Honorable mentions (in order):
+Honorable mentions for the greenest college campuses (in order):

 - Oberlin College